clojure-liberator/liberator/index.md

 Add the liberator dependency to your project.clj:

 {% highlight clojure %}
-[liberator "0.14.0"]{% endhighlight %}
+[liberator "0.14.1"]{% endhighlight %}

-<div class="alert alert-warning">Liberator is still under heavy
+<div class="alert alert-warning">Compatibility with prior releases is a goal
-development, however, the programming interface is settling down.
+but it cannot always be guaranteed.
+Compatibility notes are marked as follows:
-Compatibility with prior releases is a goal but it cannot always be guaranteed.
-Compatibility notes are marked as follows: <span class="label label-info">since 0.9.0</span></div>
+<span class="label label-info">since 0.9.0</span></div>

 Define your first resource using ````defresource````.